osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Expired leases are recovered using PostgreSQL `now()` and never resume the abandoned attempt.
 - A stale worker cannot renew, finalize, or commit a watermark after its lease token is fenced.
 - Duplicate notifications and duplicate database polling do not advance a watermark twice.
+- Under a sustained backlog, normalized busy-slot time is approximately balanced across workers with equal capacity, while workers with different capacities receive proportionally different shares.
+- A directed notification causes at most one directed claim and one general fallback per worker; generic refill never exceeds the number of free local slots.
+- Jitter, success cooldown, and adaptive contention backoff remain bounded, do not hold execution slots while waiting, and do not prevent an eligible run from being discovered by mandatory polling.
 - A worker reconnects and rescans PostgreSQL after a listener failure.
 - Missed notifications are recovered by startup, reconnect, and periodic polling.
 - A merge lasting longer than the lease duration never triggers a duplicate claim while heartbeat renewal is healthy.